lanceengland/lanceengland.github.io/_posts/2023-11-11-sharpen-the-saw.markdown

 ---
 date: 2023-11-11
 tags: automation
-title: "Sharpening the Saw"
+title: "Sharpen the Saw"
 ---
-# Sharpening the Saw
+# Sharpen the Saw

-I am a big proponent of [sharpening the saw](https://www.franklincovey.com/the-7-habits/habit-7/) and continuous learning.
-At the risk of sounding slightly self-promoting, I thought I would share what I've focused on this past year, and what my plans are next.
+I am a big proponent of The 7 Habits of Highly Effective People, particularly Habit 7: [Sharpen the Saw](https://www.franklincovey.com/the-7-habits/habit-7/).
+At the risk of sounding slightly self-promoting, I wanted to share the things I focused on this past year, and my goals for the next few months.

 ## The Certification Gauntlet